-Online Intro to Adaptive Music Education, Thursdays in April 2026
+Online Intro to Adaptive Music Education

-Thursdays April 2nd, 9th, 16th, 6-8 pm Eastern time (Boston/New York) on Zoom.
+July 20th, 21st, 22nd, 2026, 1-3 pm Eastern time (Boston/New York) on Zoom.

 This six-hour online course is for in-service general music teachers who are looking for philosophy, language, tools, and activities to support their work with students with disabilities including autism.